 We are a leading retailer and luxury lifestyle brand operating primarily in the home furnishings market.
 Our curated and fully integrated assortments are presented consistently across our sales channels, including our retail locations, websites and Sourcebooks.
 We offer merchandise assortments across a number of categories, including furniture, lighting, textiles, bathware, décor, outdoor and garden, and baby, child and teen furnishings.
 Our retail business is fully integrated across our multiple channels of distribution.
 We position our Galleries as showrooms for our brand, while our websites and Sourcebooks act as virtual and print extensions of our physical spaces, respectively.
-We operate our retail locations throughout the United States, Canada, the United Kingdom and Germany, and have an integrated RH Hospitality experience in 16 of our Design Gallery locations, which includes restaurants and wine bars.
+We operate our retail locations throughout the United States and Canada as well as in the United Kingdom, Germany, Belgium and Spain and have an integrated RH Hospitality experience in 21 of our Design Gallery locations, which includes restaurants and wine bars.

-We have recently undertaken substantial efforts to introduce the most prolific collection of new products in our history, with over 70 new furniture and upholstery collections across RH Interiors, RH Contemporary, RH Modern, RH Outdoor, RH Baby & Child and RH TEEN.
-These new collections reflect a level of design and quality inaccessible in our current market, and a value proposition that will be disruptive across multiple markets.
-In fiscal 2023, our investment in Sourcebooks has increased in connection with introducing these new products, which we expect to continue over the next several quarters.
+We have recently undertaken efforts to introduce the most prolific collection of new products in our history, with a substantial number of new furniture and upholstery collections across RH Interiors, RH Modern, RH Contemporary, RH Outdoor, RH Baby & Child and RH TEEN.
+These new collections reflect a level of design and quality inaccessible in our current market, and a value proposition that we believe will be disruptive across multiple markets.

-As of February 3, 2024, we operated the following number of locations:
+As of February 1, 2025, we operated the following number of locations:

 COUNT

 RH

+North America

-Design Galleries 31
+Design Galleries 33

-Legacy Galleries 35
+Legacy Galleries 27

 Modern Gallery 1

-Baby & Child and TEEN Galleries 3
+Baby & Child and TEEN Galleries 2

-Total Galleries 70
+Interior Design Office 1

+Total RH retail locations-North America 64

+Europe Design Galleries 5

+Total RH retail locations 69

-Outlets 42
+Outlets 40

 Guesthouse 1

 Waterworks Showrooms 14